 I have previously looked at how machine learning and artificial intelligence affect SEO in this Drum Network post, and how algorithms deliver personalised results based on the behaviour of the user, meaning it will favour certain results based on location, device, online activity and more.
 So even if you are doing everything right, you may still not be reaching your target demographic.

 Despite all these disruptions, the core practices of SEO should always be maintained, as everything you do with your website should always have one core objective in mind: satisfying the end-user.
-SEO has always been about creating the relevant experience for your intended user – from building authority, presenting accurate information in a logically structured manner, and an easy user journey.
+SEO has always been about creating the relevant experience for your intended user – from building authority, presenting accurate information in a logically structured manner, and ensuring an easy user journey.

-Backlinks always have been one of the strongest factors in ranking.
+Backlinks have always been one of the strongest factors in ranking.
 There has been a noticeable shift from quantity to quality over the years, yet quantity and quality is best.
 Recognition from 3rd party sources (broadsheets, influencers and blogs) around your product or service tell Google that you are an expert in that topic, so will look to direct traffic your way.

 A site that is easy to understand and navigate will always be preferred over the one which is keyword optimised.
 There is no point in having all the amazing content the user desires and not building a clear path to find it.
 Silo content into logical chunks which would address as many of the users concerns as possible, and don’t be too reliant on the user contacting you for the information they need.